CarlesV/coursera-Getting-and-Cleaning-Data/CodeBook.md

 Getting and Cleaning Data Course project
 =========================================

-Activity was monitored using accelerometers in Samsung smartphones and were assigned to six categories (variable: activity):
+Activity was monitored using accelerometers in Samsung smartphones and were assigned to six categories (variable: activity):/n
 WALKING
 WALKING_UPSTAIRS
 WALKING_DOWNSTAIRS